-New Horizons has a long history in the Tri-Town communities.
-It all began in 1919 in Frederick when the community presented the then call Frederick Community Christian Church with property at 4th & Walnut.
-The people all came together and built the church in one day.
+New Horizons has a long history in the Tri-Town community.
+It all began in 1919 in Frederick when the community presented the Frederick Community Christian Church with property at 4th & Walnut.
+The community came together and built the church in one day.

-Then, in January 1971, the building was destroyed by fire caused by a faulty heater.
-Before the fire was extinguished, St. Teresa's Catholic Church and the Tri-Town Lions Club offered their services.
+In January 1971, the building was destroyed by a fire due to a faulty heater.
+Before the fire was even extinguished, St. Teresa's Catholic Church and the Tri-Town Lions Club offered help.

-Tri-Towns Lion’s Club building was chosen until the church was able to provide for a new facility.
+The Tri-Town Lion’s Club building was chosen as the new meeting site until the church was able to provide for a new facility.
 In October of 1971, the Church Board agreed to purchase a 30’x90’ barracks building from A-1 Movers in Denver.
 The building had once been an Army barracks in Fitzsimmons Army Base.
-The building didn’t conform to Frederick building codes, so it was not able to be placed on the existing church property.
+The building didn’t conform to Frederick building codes, so it was not allowed to be placed on the existing church property.

 Clem DuFour, the Mayor of Dacono, under the cities direction, offered a clear deed to the property now known as 530 Cherry Street.
-The building was then moved onto the site and placed on a basement foundation on February 17, 1972.
-Volunteer labor progressed enough to hold Easter services in the building.
+The barracks building was then moved to the site and placed on a basement foundation February 17, 1972.
+Volunteers worked endlessly to be able to hold Easter services in the building.

-Upon moving to Dacono, the church changed its name to Village Christian Church, but was later changed to New Horizons Christian Church.
-In 2002, Rob Thomas, with his wife Jackie and their daughters, came to pastor the church.
+Upon moving to Dacono, the church changed its name to Village Christian Church, and was later changed to New Horizons Christian Church.
+In 2002, Rob Thomas, with his wife Jackie and daughters, came to pastor the church.

 In 2015, New Horizons moved to 701 Carbondale Drive, Dacono.